-Ellen is a graduate of the Toronto Art Therapy Institute (D.T.A.T.I.), a Board Certified Registered Art Therapist (A.T.R.-BC) and a Registered Expressive Arts Therapist (REAT).
-She is a graduate of the Toronto Child Psychotherapy Programme and a registered psychoanalyst (NAAP).
+Ellen is a graduate of the Toronto Art Therapy Institute (D.T.A.T.I.), a registered member of the Ontario College of Social Workers and Social Service Workers, a Board Certified Registered Art Therapist (A.T.R.-BC) and a Registered Expressive Arts Therapist (REAT).
+She is a graduate of the Canadian Institute for Child and Adolescent Psychoanalytic Psychotherapy and a registered psychoanalyst (NAAP).
 Although her primary medium is visual art, she has also studied clown and mask work with Richard Pochinko and others.

-For 8 years, Lee has been a core faculty member with CREATE Institute, where she co-ordinates the practicums and teaches the 16-week Foundations of Expressive Arts course.
-Lee is a member of OACCPP.
+Since 2001, Lee has been a core faculty member with CREATE Institute, where she co-ordinates the practicums and teaches the 16-week Introduction of Expressive Arts course and The Art of Trauma Course.
+Lee is a member of OACCPP and the CRPO.

-Lesley Swartz, M.Ed, is an expressive arts therapist, group facilitator, teacher, and supervisor.
+Lesley Swartz, Registered Psychotherapist, M.Ed.
+E.X.A.T. is an Associate Director and member of the Core Teaching Faculty at The Create institute as well as Coordinator/Clinical Supervisor of The Create Clinic.
+She is a Registered Psychotherapist, Expressive Arts Therapist, group facilitator, teacher, supervisor and consultant.
 She holds an undergraduate degree from Dalhousie University in International Development Studies and a Masters of Education from the Ontario Institute of Studies in Education (OISE/UT) where she focused on holistic and aesthetic education and creative community development.
+Lesley graduated from The Create Institute with a diploma in Expressive Arts Therapy, she trained for five years in Gestalt Psychotherapy at the Gestalt Institute of Toronto, and has a Diploma in Developmental Somatic Psychotherapy from The Center for Somatic Studies in New York, NY.

 The CREATE Institute